gabrielkoerich/gabrielkoerich.github.io/README.md

 ## Stack

 [Zola](https://www.getzola.org) for static site generation, plain HTML/CSS templates, Python for data fetching, and GitHub Actions for CI/CD.
 No JavaScript frameworks.
 Summaries powered by [Claude](https://claude.ai) via the `claude` CLI.

+---

+This is the projects section of [gabrielkoerich.com](https://gabrielkoerich.com).